takahashikzn/indolently/README.md

 A Java syntax sugar library for indolent person.

-Intend to provide object semi-literal syntax like list/set/map.
+Intend to provide semi-literal syntax like list/set/map.

 Requirement